 On some systems the MPI run command (and the subsequent command-line option -np) might be something other than mpirun; ask your local system administrator.
-When using a large HPC cluster, prior steps might be required to allocate four processors to your job, and/or it might be necessary to write this command within a batch scheduler script; again, check with your local system documentation or system administrator.
-If four processors are not available when you execute the above mpirun command, an error will occur.
-It is no longer necessary to redirect standard output to a file such as output.txt; rather, separate STDOUT.xxxx and STDERR.xxxx files are created by each process, where xxxx is the process number (starting from 0000).
-Other than some additional MPI-related information, the standard output content is identical to that from the single-process run.
+When using a large HPC cluster, prior steps might be required to allocate four processor cores to your job, and/or it might be necessary to write this command within a batch scheduler script; again, check with your local system documentation or system administrator.
+If four cores are not available when you execute the above mpirun command, an error will occur.